-We evaluate the reliable-inference framework using the task of discriminating walking, running, and standing poses from multiple viewpoints.
-We present results examining the framework and make comparisons to alternative ML and MAP approaches.
-We also examine the discrimination ability as a function of viewpoint to determine the best camera locations.
-We show that low Bayes error rates can be achieved for recognizing walking, running, and standing from single poses.
-To further illustrate the detection and elimination of confusing poses, we present results discriminating walking pace (slow, medium, fast).
+We present results examining the framework with the walking, running, and standing actions, and show that low Bayes error rates can be achieved.
+We also make comparisons to alternative ML and MAP approaches, and examine the discrimination ability as a function of viewpoint to determine the best camera locations to recognize the actions.
+To further illustrate the detection and elimination of confusing poses, we present results discriminating subtle changes in walking pace (slow, medium, fast).